 - a.)
 If the need (i.e., a substantial public benefit) is demonstrated and the use or alteration does not unreasonably interfere with public trust rights; - b.)
 If no feasible alternative upland locations exist; and - c.)
-If adverse impacts are minimized.
+If adverse impacts are minimized to the extent practical.